hcakil/a1/README.md

 1. Microsoft Dynamics 365 Cloud Data fetch
 2. Main Page

-⋅⋅* List of All Accounts
+* List of All Accounts
-⋅⋅⋅Searchbar for filtering (Dynamically filter all letters write & delete) ⋅⋅⋅Filtering option based on State Code and StateOrProvince variable ⋅⋅⋅UI View Change based on selection from grid or list (default list)
+- Searchbar for filtering (Dynamically filter all letters write & delete)
+- Filtering option based on State Code and StateOrProvince variable
+- UI View Change based on selection from grid or list (default list)

 3. Detail Page

-⋅⋅*Detail informations consists of selected Account
+* Detail informations consists of selected Account